Robert Menzies: Formation of the Liberal Party

 Soon after his return, Menzies concluded that the UAP was at the end of its useful life.
 Menzies called a conference of anti-Labor parties with meetings in Canberra on 13 October 1944 and again in Albury (NSW) in December 1944.
-At the Canberra conference, the fourteen parties, with the UAP as the nucleus, decided to merge as one new non-Labor party—the Liberal Party of Australia.
+At the Canberra conference, the fourteen parties and groups decided to merge as one new non-Labor party—the Liberal Party of Australia.
 The organisational structure and constitutional framework of the new party was formulated at the Albury Conference.
-Officially launched at the Sydney Town Hall on 31 August 1945, the Menzies-led Liberal Party of Australia inherited the UAP's role as senior partner in the Coalition.
+The new party was dominated by the UAP; with few exceptions, the UAP party room became the Liberal party room.
+Officially launched at the Sydney Town Hall on 31 August 1945 with Menzies as its first leader, the newly minted party inherited the UAP's role as senior partner in the Coalition.
 Curtin died in office in 1945 and was succeeded by Ben Chifley.

 The reconfigured Coalition faced its first national test in the 1946 election.
 It won 26 of 74 seats on 45.9 percent of the two-party vote and remained in minority in the Senate.
 Despite winning a seven-seat swing, the Coalition failed to make a serious dent in Labor's large majority.